 Note: In order to receive a Northland degree, students must present the Registrar's Office with a transcript of courses completed at Washington University.
 With the approval of the Academic Dean of the College, students may choose other engineering schools accredited by the Accreditation Board of Engineering and Technology.

-Engineering (Dual Degree) (B.S.)
+Engineering (dual degree with Washington University) (B.S.)